whatisnuclear/website/_news/2023-07-03-film-about-pm1-microreactor-in-wyoming.md

   </a>
   <figcaption>There were 5 reactors total built in the Army Nuclear Power Program in remote locations.</figcaption>
 </figure>

+Contents of the film by timestamp include:

+- 00:00 Intro
+- 02:30 Package (module) descriptions
+- 03:04 Primary system modules
+- 03:23 Secondary system modules
+- 03:41 Turbine/generator module
+- 03:55 Switchgear module
+- 04:43 Heat transfer equipment module
+- 05:21 Maintenance module
+- 05:50 Decontamination and water chemistry module
+- 06:22 Animations of design
+- 08:37 Fuel element fabrication
+- 10:00 Core testing in the critical facility
+- 12:20 Magnetic jack control rod drives
+- 13:01 Flow testing in 1/4 scale model
+- 13:27 Factory fab and initial assembly
+- 13:51 Airlifting the reactor and flight testing
+- 15:10 Field re-assembly
+- 15:45 Startup testing and criticality
+- 17:10 2-person operation team
+- 17:40 Safety and reliability
+- 19:05 Summary

+_These are loaded into the youtube video as chapters for your convenience._

 ## See Also